History of the Dallas Mavericks

-The Dallas Mavericks (also known as the Mavs) are a professional basketball team based in Dallas, Texas, USA, belonging to the NBA.
-In their history, the Mavericks have won one NBA championship, four division titles, and two conference championships.
+The Dallas Mavericks (also known as the Mavs) are a professional basketball team based in Dallas, Texas, US, belonging to the National Basketball Association (NBA).
+In their history, the Mavericks have won one NBA championship, five division titles, and three conference championships.

 History

 1979–1981: Beginnings

 In 1979, businessman Don Carter and partner Norm Sonju requested the right to bring an NBA franchise to Dallas.
 The last professional basketball team in Dallas had been the Dallas Chaparrals of the American Basketball Association, which moved to San Antonio in 1973 to become the San Antonio Spurs.

 At the 1980 NBA All-Star Game, league owners voted to admit the new team, with the team's name coming from the 1957–1962 television western Maverick.
 The name was chosen by the fans with 4600 postcards received beating Wranglers and Express.
 James Garner, who played the namesake character, was a member of the ownership group.
 There was some controversy at the time since the University of Texas at Arlington also uses the Mavericks nickname.
 The Dallas Mavericks joined the Midwest Division of the Western Conference, where they would stay until the league went to six divisions for the 2004–05 season.
 Dick Motta, who had guided the Washington Bullets to the NBA Championship in 1977–78, was hired as the team's first head coach.
 He had a well-earned reputation of being a stern disciplinarian, but was also a great teacher of the game.

 Kiki Vandeweghe of UCLA was drafted by the Mavs with the 11th pick of the 1980 NBA draft, but Vandeweghe refused to play for the expansion Mavericks and staged a holdout that lasted a month into the team's inaugural season.
 Vandeweghe was traded to the Denver Nuggets, along with a first-round pick in 1981, in exchange for two future first-round picks that eventually materialized into Rolando Blackman in 1981 and Sam Vincent in 1985.